linode/apl-docs/product/roadmap.md

 ### Q4 2024

-- Migrate to ambient mesh using eBPF
+- Encrypt platform secrets with SealedSecrets instead of SOPS
 - Remove platform app forms in favor of generated values that can be customized in an editor
-- Encrypt platform secrets with SealedSecrets instead of SOPS
 - Migrate to ambient mesh using eBPF

 ## Removed features by release